-I think of "the" temperature as being at eye height when seated (if that would cover most of the time in the room), which interestingly seems to be where Part M of the English reasons dictates that a wall thermostat should be placed these days.
+I think of "the" temperature as being at eye height when seated (if that would cover most of the time in the room).
+Interestingly this seems to be where Part M of the English reasons dictates that a wall thermostat should be placed these days.

-And pertinent to the all-in-one Radbot, measuring temperature close to the radiator, and typically in UK homes near the floor: what temperature does it see compared to a human on a sofa elsewhere in the room?
+And pertinent to the all-in-one Radbot, measuring temperature close to the radiator, and typically in UK homes near the floor...
+What temperature does it see compared to a human on a sofa elsewhere in the room?
 One reason that Radbot, like many other TRVs, has numbers but not temperatures on its control.
-The exact temperature at your ankles may not be that relevant to comfort on any given hour.
+The exact temperature at your ankles may not be that relevant to your comfort on any given hour.

 See photos from a revisit in July 2018.